chrisvwx/LLLplus.jl/docs/src/index.md

 ![Time vs basis size](assets/timeVdim_25bitsInt64.png)

-One question that could arise when looking at the plot above is what the quality of the basis is.
+One additional question that could arise when looking at the plot above is what the quality of the basis is.
 In the next plot we show execution time vs the norm of the first vector in the reduced basis, this first vector is typically the smallest; its norm is an rough indication of